 Ergonomic stressors include:

-Any of these factors or combination places a higher risk for discomfort, pain, and injury.
-The immediate surroundings like the bench, work area, craft room, etc. and how the individual moves or does not move, and interacts in these areas is the focus of ergonomics.
-Proper ergonomics will help protect the spine, as well as the rest of the body.
+These factors or combinations place a higher risk for discomfort, pain, and injury.
+The focus of ergonomics is the immediate surroundings like the bench, work area, craft room, etc., and how the individual moves or does not move and interacts in these areas.
+Proper ergonomics will help protect the spine and the rest of the body.
 Improper ergonomics can cause damage like muscle strain, repetitive movements, and incorrect posture.
-Taking a look at the hobby workspace the ergonomics, and making any necessary adjustments can help prevent strain/injury.
+Looking at the hobby workspace, the ergonomics, and making necessary adjustments can help prevent strain/injury.

-Make sure the right type of chair, stool, bench, etc is being utilized.
-Adjustable types that have neck and lower back support are the way to go.
-Make sure the base is stable, the seat is comfortable and adjustable.
+Ensure the right chair, stool, bench, etc., is utilized.
+Adjustable types with neck and lower back support are the way to go.
+Make sure the base is stable and the seat is comfortable and adjustable.
 Backrests and armrests can help maintain proper posture.

 Using the best tools for working and organization will help avoid injuries and constant awkward positions like leaning/reaching over and around the workspace.
-Look for tools that can be adjusted to different heights, resistance levels, etc. depending on what is needed and what will reduce any strain.
+Look for tools that can be adjusted to different heights, resistance levels, etc., depending on what is needed and what will reduce strain.

-If an individual needs to lean in to get a closer look then vision could be the problem.
-If an individual wears glasses it could be time for a check-up.
-Or if an individual does not wear glasses, it could be time to see an optometrist.
+If an individual needs to lean in to get a closer look, vision could be the problem.
+If an individual wears glasses, it could be time for a check-up.
+Or, if an individual does not wear glasses, it could be time to see an optometrist.
 Non-prescription magnifiers could be the answer.

 Working too long in one position can be detrimental to overall health.

-It is very understandable when individuals get into the zone, working on something creative, and not wanting to stop the flow.
+It is understandable when individuals get into the zone, working on something creative and not wanting to stop the flow.
 However, frequent breaks are vital.
 Stretching regularly and getting up to move around is key to staying healthy.

 15 minutes a day of stretches will maintain the health of the spine.
 If pain or discomfort becomes frequent or unmanageable, seek professional help.
 Physical therapists and chiropractors are trained in orthopedic issues and ergonomics without prescription.
 Call a doctor or physical therapist to find out if treatment is necessary.
 Following these guidelines can help keep hobbies fun and without pain.